-We wanted to take a moment and discuss exactly what Irritable Bowel Syndrome is so that we’ll have a better idea of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment to discuss Irritable Bowel Syndrome so that we’ll have a better idea of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Irritable Bowel Syndrome Defined:

 Irritable Bowel Syndrome or IBS is a relatively common disorder that affects the large intestine.
-Unfortunately, researchers aren’t 100% certain what can cause someone to develop IBS, but there does seem to be some evidence pointing to several different potential causes including:
+Unfortunately, researchers aren’t 100% certain what can cause someone to develop IBS, but there seems to be some evidence pointing to several potential causes:

-- Lingering affects of some type of “serious” gastrointestinal infection.
+- Lingering effects of some type of “serious” gastrointestinal infection.

 - Or changes in one’s “good gut” bacteria.